Harold Bell Wright: Literary criticism

 Wonder Stories panned Wright's only science fiction novel, The Devil's Highway, in 1932, saying "If not for the mawkish sentimentality, and endless moralizing of this book, it might have been an interesting piece of work".
 Amazing Stories, however, found the novel "a very creditable attempt at combining two almost incompatible conceptions: The psychic and the physical" and concluded that The Devil's Highway "is quite enjoyable, as it is logical and exceedingly well written".

 California Historical Landmark

-Wright's Tecolote Rancho Site is a California Historical Landmark number 1034 and reads:
+Wright's Tecolote Rancho Site is California Historical Landmark number 1034.
+A plaque reads:

 NO. 1034 TECOLOTE RANCHO SITE (Imperial Valley home of Harold Bell Wright) - Prolific author Harold Bell Wright purchased 160 acres here in 1907.
 While living in a tent he built Rancho El Tecolote, constructing a woven arrowweed studio in 1908 and a ranch house in 1909.
 From 1907 to 1916 he wrote three best sellers, including the historical novel, The Winning of Barbara Worth, a chronicle of desert reclamation and the Colorado River flood of 1905.
 As Wright’s most successful and important book, it brought the Imperial Valley and its agricultural wealth to the attention of the nation.
 The book’s heroine Barbara Worth became an icon for the region.